SoftUni-Internal/interactive-content/EN/03-Components-Workshop/00-Problem.md

 # MongoDB

-Before you start with creating a new project in Angular you need to install **MongoDB**.
+Before you start with creating a new project in Angular, you need to install **MongoDB**.

 You can find an installation guide [here](https://mega.nz/file/bMZC3ThT#1F--LRBifNwhKe_qg2eUgE9ZpV0u2tSx6u2jjpZO3cY)

-After the successful installation your database will be empty, so you can load the provided data in the database as follows:
+After the successful installation, your database will be empty, so you can load the provided data in the database as follows:

 1. Use the provided folder named `from` resources.
-2. You have to have mongod running on a separate system command line.
+2. You have to have "mongod" running on a separate system command line.
 3. Open a new command line and in the console write the following command: `mongorestore -d forum C:\Users\Name\Desktop\forum`

 Note: `C:\Users\Name\Desktop\forum`: replace it with the path of the folder `forum` on your computer!